necatiergin/SPAN/notlar.md

 ```

 **The class template span describes an object that can refer to a contiguous sequence of objects with the first element of the sequence at position zero.**

+An instance of std::span<T> is a lightweight object that can refer to a contiguous sequence of objects starting at index zero. std::span is added to the standard library in C++20.
+However, it has been available to C++ developers as part of the GSL for quite some time now.